 92% of the 224 employees successfully discharged from the service returned to work following treatment, representing 207 employees successfully rehabilitated back into the workplace.

 In financial terms, and based on the average daily cost of a Trust employee being £100.00, the service has delivered significant returns.
 The improved productivity and function multiplied by the days saved in not waiting to access NHS treatment delivered a total estimated saving of £809,536 over the 12-month period – which equates to an ROI figure of 18.5:1

-The availability of proactive materials also had a positive impact on the Trust and was especially useful when the it found that more staff than anticipated had been referred during the first six months of 2017.
+The availability of proactive materials also had a positive impact on the Trust and was especially useful when it was found that more staff than anticipated had been referred during the first six months of 2017.
 In order to reduce the number of subsequent referrals, the Trust’s Health at Work Service proactively pushed the materials out to employees, resulting in a significant reduction in the number of employees requiring referral, as well as helping to save money.

 Physio Med also reports back to the Trust on a host of criteria – including anatomical injury site, referring locations and job roles – identifying trends to help the Trust put practices and measures in place to reduce future injuries and issues.

 Jennifer West, Acting Head of Health at Work at East and North Hertfordshire NHS Trust, said: “One of our ongoing goals is to keep staff as fit and healthy as possible in order to keep delivering the best possible service to our patients.
 We believe our health and wellbeing strategy is comprehensive and includes a diverse range of both preventative and supportive measures and services.
 The physiotherapy provision is absolutely key and has played an important role in helping us improve both productivity levels and the overall health and wellbeing of staff, as well as helping us meet NHS targets, save money and reduce levels of sickness absence